kc596/Facebook_Timer/README.md

 ## Installation

- - First of all, download the zip file and extract it anywhere on your system and put all files inside a folder.
+ - First of all, download the `Facebook_Timer.crx` file from crx folder.
  - Open Google chrome settings -> Extensions.
 Or simply type in url: `chrome://extensions` and press enter.
- - Check **Developer mode** at the top.
- - Select `Load unpacked extension..`
- - Select the folder in which extracted files are present.
+ - Drag and drop the **crx** file onto Google chrome browser.
+ - Click install.
  Congratulations.
 You have successfully installed the extension.

 ## Contribution